Compliance as Code

 By Davy Rogers

-SOC 2 controls as automated tests, not spreadsheets.
+SOC 2 controls as automated tests, not screenshots in a spreadsheet.

 TraditionalAs Code